OOW/dispersion-calculator/README.md

 DispersionCalculator
 ================================
 Calculates the concentration weighted average second moments and corresponding dispersion rates for the x, y, and z directions in an open channel water body.
+For a detailed explation of the methodology, please visit the [project homepage](http://oow.github.io/dispersion-calculator/).

 Installation and Usage
 ================================